BeholdingEye/qnrwp_a/README.md

 * Page loading speed is optimized and scores well on Google Page Speed.
 Theme CSS and JS files are combined into one file each and minified, automatically refreshing if changes are made to the source files.
 CSS stylesheet is linked from the head, and JS file in the foot of the page.
 JS minification is by the bundled JsMin.php file from <https://github.com/searchturbine/phpwee-php-minifier>.
 * If the ImageMagick PHP module is installed on the server, uploaded images will be better optimized.
 * Meta, OpenGraph and Twitter card tags are supported.
 Tags are generic on Pages, and individually constructed on Posts from their starting paragraphs and Featured Images.
-* "Featured News" and "Samples" sections are supported with custom widgets and shortcodes.
+* "Featured News" and "Samples" sections are supported with custom widget and shortcode, respectively.
 * Contact forms are supported with a shortcode, offering comprehensive control of parameters.
 May also be used for mailing list subscription forms.
 These forms may be used in popout sliders.
 The mailing functionality is powered by secured Ajax.
 MailChimp integration is coming.

 ## Image sizes: